Managing Employees with Attendance Issues

 As with any employee issue, document your conversation, and follow up to see if there is improvement.
 If an employee continues to have attendance issues after you have tried to work with them on solving the problem, follow through with your normal corrective action process.

 Sometimes the underlying cause of an attendance issue is health-related.
 In such cases, an employee may have a right to a reasonable accommodation under the Americans with Disabilities Act.
-Several years ago I was having a conversation with an employee who would often call in and say she was going to be late.
-When I asked the employee why she was tardy, she told me that she was developing arthritis and that sometimes this made the process of getting out of bed and getting ready for work very slow.
-I worked with the employee through the interactive process, and gave the employee a flexible start time so she could take extra time in the morning on the days her arthritis was acting up.
+A few years ago, I was speaking with a worker who frequently called in to let her boss know she would be running late.
+When I questioned the employee about her tardiness, she explained that she was suffering from arthritis, which occasionally made getting out of bed and getting ready for work very laborious.
+I walked the employee through the interactive process with her, and I provided her a flexible start time so she could linger in the morning on days when her arthritis was bothering her.

 Employees with health issues that affect attendance may also be eligible for a leave of absence under the Family and Medical Leave Act (FMLA) and state leave laws.
 If you find that an employee is missing every Wednesday because it is the day after they need to recover from ongoing treatment, they may qualify for intermittent leave under the FMLA.